Hiroaki-K4/ImpactX/README.md

 <br></br>

 # Velocity update
-If the particles are less than or equal to the sum of each other's radius, they are cosidered to be in collision and a post-collision calculation is performed with elastic collision.
+If the particles are less than or equal to the sum of each other's radius, they are considered to be in collision and a post-collision calculation is performed with elastic collision.
 If not, the gravity with other particles is calculated by the following formula.

 $$
-F=G\frac{Mm}{r^2}
+F=G\frac{Mm}{r^2} \qquad(5)
 $$

 For acceleration, cuda is used to calculate collisions and gravity.